-If you raise funds by selling goods or services for more than fair market value, the difference between the fair market value and the amount paid is considered to be a contribution.
-If the good or service is sold for \$25 or less, the amount paid is considered to be campaign income that is not a contribution.
+If funds are raised by selling goods or services for more than fair market value, the difference between the fair market value and the amount paid is considered to be a contribution.
+If the good or service is sold for \$25 or less, the amount paid is considered advertising campaign income that is not a contribution.